 Younger adults are less engaged with election news and have less confidence in the media than older adults.
 However, older adults have more concerns about election news.
-For example, 63% of those age 55 and older are very or extremely concerned about inaccurate information compared with 52% of those age 35-54 and 40% of those age 18-34.
+For example, 63% of adults age 55 or older are very or extremely concerned about inaccurate information compared with 52% of adults 35 to 54 and 40% of adults 18 to 34.